Mike Belkin: Davis Cup

 In 1970, Canada won two ties before succumbing to Brazil in the Americas Inter-Zone final.
 To reach that final they first beat the Caribbean and then New Zealand in the North and Central American Group.
 They swept the Caribbean in early June in Winnipeg on clay, with Belkin defeating Lance Lumsden in five sets in the 2nd rubber and teaming with John Sharpe to win the doubles in straight sets.
-They then a week later beat New Zealand 3-2 in at the same venue.
+A week later they beat New Zealand 3–2 in at the same venue.
 Belkin lost the first rubber to Brian Fairlie in straight sets.
 He then teamed with Sharpe to win the doubles.
-Belkin then won the deciding rubber over Onny Parun 6-2, 3-6, 7-5, 6-3.
+Belkin then won the deciding rubber over Onny Parun.
 Against Brazil in São Paulo, Belkin leveled the tie at a win apiece when Belkin beat José Edison Mandarino.
 He and Sharpe however lost the doubles tie in 5 sets, despite being up 2 sets to 1.
 Belkin then beat Thomaz Koch in four sets to again level the tie.
-John Sharpe was trounced by Mandarino in the final however, 1-6, 0-6, 2-6.
+John Sharpe was trounced by Mandarino in the final however.

-In 1971, Canada lost its only tie of the year, 2-3 to Mexico in Mexico City.
+In 1971, Canada lost its only tie of the year, 2–3 to Mexico in Mexico City.
 Belkin won the second rubber over Loyo-Mayo in four sets, to level the tie.
 He and Sharpe lost the doubles, however, in four sets, to give the Mexicans the lead.
 Belkin won the fourth rubber over Marcelo Lara to, again, level the tie at 2-2.
 In the decider, Sharpe, facing Loyo-Mayo, won the first set but proceeded to lose the next three to lose.
-The following year saw the same foe and exactly the same result, a 2-3 loss, this time at a tie held in Vancouver (at Jericho Tennis Club).
+The following year saw the same foe and exactly the same result, a 2–3 loss, this time at a tie held in Vancouver (at Jericho Tennis Club).
 Belkin again beat Loyo-Mayo, this time in rubber 1 and in five sets.
 Canada again lost the doubles rubber, as Belkin and Dale Power lost in four sets.
 Loyo-Mayo then defeated Anthony Bardsley in straight sets to give the win to Mexico.
 Belkin beat Raúl Ramírez in a dead, fifth rubber.

-Belkin concluded his Davis Cup career retiring from rubber 1 against Iván Molina of Colombia, having lost the first set 7-9.
-Canada lost the North and Central America Group preliminary round tie 1-4.
+Belkin concluded his Davis Cup career retiring from rubber 1 against Iván Molina of Colombia, having lost the first set 7–9.
+Canada lost the North and Central America Group preliminary round tie 1–4.
 Belkin's career Davis Cup win-loss stands at 14 and 7 in singles and 3 and 5 in doubles, with all matches played outdoors on clay.